 In recent years, nuclear power has been hailed as panacea for emissions-free energy, and governments across the globe have started renewing their commitments to nuclear energy.
-But the 2011 meltdown of several reactors in Japan’s Fukashima nuclear complex, not to mention the HBO miniseries about the Chernobyl nuclear disaster, have stirred ghosts from the past and cast doubt on the safety and viability of nuclear an energy staple.
+But the 2011 meltdown of several reactors in Japan’s Fukashima nuclear complex, not to mention the HBO miniseries about the Chernobyl nuclear disaster, have stirred ghosts from the past and have cast doubt on the safety and viability of nuclear an energy staple.

 Are the fears surrounding nuclear power justified, or do they exaggerate the industry’s relatively rare incidences of “worst case scenarios”?
-Given the recent US government climate report, which warns of the growing impact of climate change on US life, the current administration may want to reconsider its dependence on fossil fuels.
+Given the 2018 US government climate report, which warns of the growing impact of climate change on US life, the current administration may want to reconsider its dependence on fossil fuels.
 As such, nuclear energy as a viable alternative is worth reconsidering.

 Below, we’ll explore three reasons in favor of expanding nuclear power, and three reasons opposing it.

 Nuclear energy can help win the fight against climate change.

 The burning of fossil fuels has been fingered as a main cause of global warming.
 Without a doubt, nuclear energy has a critical role to play in curbing the carbon emissions that accelerate global warming and climate change.
 Unlike fossil fuels, nuclear energy is an emissions-free, climate neutral power source.
 NASA predicts that broadening the use of nuclear energy can save between 4 million and 7 million lives by 2050.
 Unsurprisingly, France and Japan, the world’s biggest nuclear energy consumers, also have the world’s lowest rate of CO2 emissions, demonstrating nuclear energy’s ability to meet their energy demands while helping to make good on its climate commitments.
-Following the trend, the US recently signed a deal with India, the world’s third-largest oil buyer, to build six nuclear plants there.
-We’ll see if this effort to expand for nuclear energy over fossil fuels will come to fruition.
+Following the trend, in the spring of 2019, the US signed a deal with India, the world’s third-largest oil buyer, to build six nuclear plants there.
+Time will tell if this effort to expand nuclear energy over fossil fuels will come to fruition.